 WI-38 cells from that single abortion were shared with researchers around the world and used to develop vaccines against polio, rubella and rabies.
 They were also used in public health labs in England and Wales, as well as sent to WHO labs on four continents, for use in detecting diseases in hospitalized patients.

 Eventually, researchers at the British Medical Council in the UK prepared cells from a second aborted fetus.
 This second cell line was named MRC-5.
-Ultimately, the rubella vaccine and one rabies vaccine were made using WI-38 cells, but due to concerns around legal and supply issues during the 1970s when other vaccines were being developed, the vaccines against hepatitis A, chickenpox and shingles were made using the MRC-5 cells.
-A polio vaccine grown in MRC-5 cells is included in two combination vaccines used in the U.S.; however, it was used in other countries.
+Ultimately, the rubella vaccine and one rabies vaccine were made using WI-38 cells, but due to concerns around legal and supply issues during the 1970s when other vaccines were being developed, the vaccines against hepatitis A, chickenpox and the original shingles vaccine were made using the MRC-5 cells.
+A polio vaccine grown in MRC-5 cells is included in two combination vaccines used in the U.S., Quadracel® and Pentacel®.
 Both cell lines have been extensively characterized and continue to be used to produce the aforementioned vaccines.